ekg/smbe2024/impg_prez.md

 ---

-## Introduction: Limitations of Current Methods
+# Limitations of Current Methods

 - Reference bias in traditional approaches
   - Analyses limited to sequences similar to chosen reference